-- If your peers study mostly during their leisure time/holidays, they study in approximately equal shares before/after their work time (32%), at weekends (31%) and during their holidays (29%). - If your peers study mostly during their work time, they study parallel to professional duties (50%) or during off-peak hours (32%). - 5.
+- If your peers study mostly during their work time, they study parallel to professional duties (50%) or during off-peak hours (32%). - 5.
 Question: Where do you study mostly?
 (Results are based on 125 answers as multiple answers were possible.)